waningcrescendo/bash-emulator/README.md

 [![Build Status](https://travis-ci.org/trybash/bash-emulator.svg?branch=gh-pages)](https://travis-ci.org/trybash/bash-emulator) [![on npm](https://img.shields.io/npm/v/bash-emulator.svg)](https://www.npmjs.com/package/bash-emulator)

+## Credits

+This project is based on the open-source project [trybash](https://github.com/trybash), licensed under the MIT License.

 This module can help you if you like to emulate a bash shell in plain Javascript.

 It might be useful for education purposes or even to ease the interaction with a back-end system.

 `bash-emulator` implements an environment for bash commands to run in and it also includes some default commands.
-The system it provides can be thought of like the *syscalls* of an operating system.
+The system it provides can be thought of like the _syscalls_ of an operating system.
 Shell commands are programs running on top of this low-level primitives.

 The system doesn't handle any UI interaction but provides hooks to communicate with other systems.